mhaszprunar/BangleApps/apps/pebblebat/README.md

 I opted for a series of rectangles each representing 10% of battery capacity and color coding instead of the standard battery icon style.
 Each of the 10 blocks contains two sections, so 5% battery capacity can be visualized.
 In the settings you can optionally activate to also show the battery level as number.

+Also allows to change refresh rate of screen from every 15s to every 30s to conserve battery.

 ## Plans
 none at the moment